paulosomaini/xtreg2way/README.md

 ## Computing standard errors

-You can control the standard error computation using the option `se`.
+You can control the standard error computation using the options `se` & `cluster` .

 `output3 <- xtreg2way(..., se ="0")`

 computes standard errors assuming homoscedasticity and no within  group correlation or serial correlation.
+This option will break if there is a clustervar selected.

-`output3 <- xtreg2way(..., se ="1")`
+`output3 <- xtreg2way(..., se ="1",cluster=clustervar)`

 produces the standard errors robust to heteroscedasticity and serial correlation proposed by Arellano (1987).
+This option will work with cluster specification, and will choose clustervar=iid if clustervar option is omitted.

 `output3 <- xtreg2way(..., se ="11")`